dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-result.md

 ### errorMessage

-Get the error message of this result.
-A `DecodedBarcodesResult` will carry error information when the license module is missing or the process timeout.
+Returns the error message of this result should something go wrong.
+A `DecodedBarcodesResult` will carry error information when the license module is missing or the process times out.

 <div class="sample-code-prefix"></div>
 >- Objective-C